 Smoke Detection.
-Where required by applicable laws, codes, or standards for the specified occupancy, approved single-and multiple-station smoke alarms shall be installed as follows: (1) In all sleeping rooms Exception: Smoke alarms shall not be required in sleeping rooms in existing one- and two-family dwelling units.
+Where required by applicable laws, codes, or standards for the specified occupancy, approved single- and multiple-station smoke alarms shall be installed as follows: (1) In all sleeping rooms.
 (2) Outside of each separate sleeping area, in immediate vicinity of the sleeping rooms.
 (3) On each level of the dwelling unit, including basements Exception: In existing one- and two-family dwelling units, approved smoke alarms powered by batteries are permitted.
+Check with local officials for specific regulations concerning your situation.